Fluid-Dynamics-Of-Energy-Systems-Team/RANS_pipe/README.md

 * Irrenfried & Steiner (2017) [[3]](#3)
 * Bae (2016) [[10]](#10)

-To calculate the thermal diffusivity using 2 extra transport the following models are included:
+To calculate the thermal diffusivity using 2 extra transport equations, the following models are included:
 * Deng et al. (2001) [[2]](#2)
 * Nagano & Kim (1988) [[7]](#5)